Therapy Room Sheffield creates a safe space where self-employed therapists and bodyworkers can see clients in a managed environment.

 Our Mission

-Our mission is to provide you with the unique experience of a client-centered massage, tailored to your person and to what you bring on the day.
+Any therapist using the space will provide you with the unique experience of a client-centred treatment, tailored to your person and to what you bring on the day.
 Our aim is to give you room to get in touch with yourself and promote your body’s self-healing ability, whether you have come for a relaxation or remedial massage.

 Client-centredness at the heart of the treatment